 News about the Rothwell district also featured regularly in the Wakefield Express, the Leeds Mercury and its rival, the Leeds Intelligencer, which became the Yorkshire Post.
 A competitor to the Rothwell Times, the Rothwell and Methley Free Press, was started in 1890 and was published for 11 years.
 Another paper, the Rothwell Express, only seems to have been published for a few months in 1901.

 The Rothwell Times itself was absorbed into the Rothwell Courier and Times in 1913 and it survived until 1923.
 Another weekly paper, the Rothwell Advertiser, started publication in 1889 but mainly carried advertisements until it was relaunched in 1968.
 From then until its closure in 1992 it carried regular news reports and photographs of local affairs.
-Bound copies can be found at Rothwell library along with the Rothwell Record, a monthly magazine started in 1992 which continues to the present day.
+Bound copies can be found at Rothwell library along with the Rothwell Record, a monthly magazine started in 1992 which ceased publication at the end of 2022.

-Click here for a full set of copies all editions from 1873 to 1912 which are saved at archive.org
+Click here for a full set of copies of all editions of the Rothwell Times from 1873 to 1912 which are saved at archive.org